• Skip to primary navigation

 Instructions

-• Mix all of the ingredients together in a bowl.
-Store in the refrigerator, covered well with plastic wrap and keep for up to two weeks.
-Enjoy!
+Store remoulade sauce in the refrigerator, covered with plastic wrap, and keep for up to two weeks.

 • Category: appetizers, seafood